 Hotel slip and fall accidents can occur just about anywhere on a hotel property, Alan says, but the most common ones he has encountered over the years are those that occur in hotel bathrooms.

 “There are quite a few hotel slip and fall cases that occur in the bathtub or shower,” he says.
 “Whenever you have water, bare feet, and a smooth, slippery surface like porcelain or tile, there is a risk for injury due to a slip and fall.”

 Hotels have a responsibility to make sure some sort of non-skid surface is applied to the shower or tub to reduce this risk, Alan says.

-“Now, a lot of hotels say it’s not a standard of care to have a bathmat there, because they get mold or experience other problems,” he says, “but I’ve had two situations where after the fall, the hotel has said to the person, ‘Oh, you could have asked for a bathmat.’
+“Now, a lot of hotels say it’s not a standard of care to have a bathmat there because they get moldy or experience other conditions that make them slippery,” he says, “but I’ve had two situations where after the fall, the hotel has said to the person, ‘Oh, you could have asked for a bathmat.’
 Not that they had one there, available, and maybe rolled up nearby, but that the guest could have asked for one and had it provided to them.
 How could they have known that?”

 Hotel bathroom slip and fall cases are historically difficult to prove, Alan says, especially if the victim can’t get a friction expert to the scene relatively soon afterward.

 “They’re hard-to-prove cases, because everyone thinks, ‘Oh, you’re in a bathtub; it’s going to be slippery,’” he says.
 “But when you think about it, a lot of times when you get into a bathtub, your footing is fine, because there is some type of non-skid, non-slip type of resistance, whether it’s stickers or mats or etchings in the surface of the tub itself, which makes it non-slip.”